techreturners/lm-lab-eks-terraform-devopsupskill/README.md

 Before we go ahead and create your cluster its worth exploring the files.

-Oh and before we do explore, the files in this directory could have been named whatever we like.
+Oh and before you explore, the files in this directory could have been named whatever we like.
 For example the **outputs.tf** file can have been called **foo.tf** - we just chose to call it that because it contained outputs.
 So the naming was more of a standard than a requirement.

 **vpc.tf**

 Provisions and creates the Virtual Private Cloud (remember those from session two) that your cluster will be placed in.
+Take a look into it and spot those CIDR ranges.
+Also remember the IP address ranges falling within that internal network designation from [RFC 1918](https://www.rfc-editor.org/rfc/rfc1918)

 **security-groups.tf**